On the Entropy of Couplings: Metrics from couplings

-Now let us define some information-theoretic distances in a similar manner.
 Let $(X,Y)$ be a random pair with joint distribution $S$ and marginal distributions $P$ and $Q$.
 The total information contained in these random variables is $H(X,Y)$, while the information contained simultaneously in both of them (or the information they contain about each other) is measured by $I(X;Y)$.
-One is then tempted to take as a measure of their dissimilarity\footnote{\,Drawing a familiar information-theoretic Venn diagram \cite{cover} makes it clear that this is a measure of ``dissimilarity" of two random variables.}:
+One is then tempted to take as a measure of their dissimilarity\footnote{\,Drawing a familiar information-theoretic Venn diagram \cite{cover} makes it clear that this is a measure of ``dissimilarity" of two random variables.}

 Indeed, this quantity (introduced by Shannon \cite{shannon}, and usually referred to as the \emph{entropy metric} \cite{csiszar}) satisfies the properties of a pseudometric \cite{csiszar}.
-In a similar way one can show that the following is also a pseudometric:
+In a similar way one can show that the following is also a pseudometric

 as are the normalized variants of $\Delta_1$ and $\Delta_\infty$ \cite{metrics}.
-These pseudometrics have found numerous applications (see for example \cite{yao}) and have also been considered in an algorithmic setting \cite{kolmo}. \begin{remark} $\Delta_1$ is a pseudometric on the space of random variables over the same probability space.
-Namely, for $\Delta_1$ to be defined, the joint distribution of $(X,Y)$ must be given because joint entropy and mutual information are not defined otherwise.
-Equation \eqref{deltainf} below defines the distance between random variables (more precisely, between their distributions) that does not depend on the joint distribution. \end{remark} One can further generalize these definitions to obtain a family of pseudometrics.
+These pseudometrics have found numerous applications (see for example \cite{yao}) and have also been considered in an algorithmic setting \cite{kolmo}.

+One can further generalize these definitions to obtain a family of pseudometrics.
 This generalization is akin to the familiar $\ell_p$ distances.
 Let